thrushlang/thrushc/README.md

 <img src= "https://github.com/thrushlang/thrushc/blob/master/assets/thrushlang-logo-v1.5.png" alt= "logo" style= "width: 80%; height: 80%;"> </img>

-> [!NOTE]
-> # TEMPORARY ONE-MONTH HIATUS
->
-> We have reached a point where we are faced with higher obligations that somewhat set this project aside.
-> Therefore, from ``8/5/25`` to ``9/6/25``, there will be a HIATUS in the development of the compiler and its plans moving forward.
-> ## What does it mean?
->
-> Essentially, not much, just that `thrushc` won't be reflected with commits regularly or habitually.
-> The other projects or repositories of the organization will continue with the planned development pace, but with a little less frequency.
->
-> If you'd like to be part of the team, please contact us through the organization's social media channels.
-They will continue as usual.
->
-> Without anything else to say, *Kevin Benavides*, see you next month.

-> [!WARNING]
-> The compiler is in an early development stage; it may contain bugs until a code fuzzer is developed for each backend code generator.
-Build it at your own risk.

 # The Thrush Compiler

 The **Thrush Compiler** efficiently transfers source code from Thrush files directly to the intended target.
 Beyond this, it serves as a flexible bridge, integrating with diverse code generators for both research and development purposes.